 • Project Leader

--Form relationship with school(s)
+-Form a relationship with the school(s)

 -Oversee the project